 - You can receive a full-time, paid research position in a Biochemistry Department laboratory for up to 8 weeks.

 - You will be compensated $500/week x 8 weeks (exact dates and fellowship length can be negotiated with your Faculty mentor.)
 Students may not hold concurrent funding from another source unless approved by Biochemistry DUS.

 - You must find a Biochemistry Department faculty mentor (students with ongoing research projects in a biochemistry lab do qualify.)

 Who Can Apply

 All interested students should apply.
-Preference will be given to students who have completed BCH301 or those who have taken or are currently enrolled in BCH302 or BCH222 will be given preference.
+Preference will be given to students who have completed BCH301 or those who have taken or are currently enrolled in BCH302 or other advanced BCH courses will be given preference.

 How to Apply

 - A statement (1-2 paragraphs) of research goals

 - A statement (1-2 paragraphs) of how this experience will impact your future goals

 - Identify the Biochemistry Department primary faculty member you have spoken to regarding doing summer research, or in whose lab you are currently working

 Undergraduate Research Funding